sonic-net/SONiC/doc/stp/MSTP_HLD.md

   - Configure path cost of an interface for an instance.
   - cost-value: Range: 1-200000000

+## Interface Level
+Following new command will be added:

+- **config spanning_tree interface edgeport {enable|disable} \<ifname\>**
+  - Configure an interface as an edge port.

+Interface level CLI configurations of root guard, BPDU guard will also be supported for spanning-tree mode `mstp`.

 ## Show Commands
 - show spanning_tree